aerospike/kubernetes-operator/docs/Storage-provisioning.md

 ```

 :::note
-You can use also your own discovery directory, but make sure that the provisioner is also configured to point to the same directory.
+You can also use your own discovery directory, but make sure that the provisioner is configured to point to the same directory.
 :::

 ### Deploy the Local Volume Provisioner